boku7/BokuLoader/README.md

 2. Go to your Cobalt Strike GUI and import the rdll_loader.cna Agressor script
 ![](/images/loadRdllScriptMenu.png)
 3. Generate your x64 payload (Attacks -> Packages -> Windows Executable (S))
+  + Does not support x86 option.
+The x86 bin is the original Reflective Loader object file.
 ![](/images/CreateBeaconStageless.png)

 ## Build (Only tested from macOS at the moment)